rue-aubrey/datastories/projectpart2.md

 To tell this story, I want to incorporate stories of my dad, a conservative Evangelical Virginian.
 This personal anecdote exemplifies the larger sentiment shown in the data.
 It gives a face to reactionary factions their increasingly armed response to political change and polarization.
 What follows are the first two paragraphs of this narrative which introduce the story.

-<p style="text-align: center;"> <i> It was the Christmas after Obama's historic victory in 2008.
+<span style="font-family:Papyrus; font-size:4em;"> It was the Christmas after Obama's historic victory in 2008.
 I was nine years old.
 My Virginian father, a staunch conservative and persistent Evangelical, bought his first gun.
 And his second.
 And third.

 Obama is going to take away our freedom.
 We have to be able to protect our house.
 This is the end of America.
 These memories I have of my father were full of fear – fear that taught me guns keeps us safe.
-Fear that just so happens to benefit gun manufacturers.</i> </p>
+Fear that just so happens to benefit gun manufacturers.</span>

 ## 1. Which kind of visualization should I use?